 You should speak with your physician before beginning any new supplements.
 The typical dosage is 1 teaspoon for an adult and 1/2 teaspoon for a child.
 Please note, a child under one year old should not consume honey.
 Eating the berries uncooked may produce nausea or more severe symptoms.
 Also note that this information is being provided for informational purposes only.
 I am not diagnosing or recommending treatment for any disease or other issues.

-Add the elderberries, water, and any optional ingredients to a saucepan.
+- Add elderberries, water, and any optional ingredients to a saucepan.

-Let simmer for 35 minutes.
+- Let simmer for 30-35 minutes.
 It will appear to be mostly berries by the time the time is up.
-Do not let it boil for 35 minutes, only a gentle simmer.
+Do not let it boil for 30-35 minutes, only a gentle simmer.
 If for some reason it hasn’t cooked down enough, simmer it a bit longer.
-You are shooting for having 1 cup of liquid.
+You are shooting for having 1 cup or so of liquid.

-Store in a sealed glass jar in the fridge for up to one month.
+- Store in a sealed glass jar in the fridge for up to one month.
 I have seen some recipes say this keeps for 2 months due to the high sugar content.
-Mine never lasts that long, so I cannot confirm this.